Inside: The Ten Most Effective Ways to Stop Living Paycheck to Paycheck

 While one of the worst feelings in the entire world is fearing the calls of a debt collector or deciding between the electric bill or your child’s dance classes, one of the greatest feelings is knowing you have enough money in the bank for an emergency.

-Reaching the financial stability where you have no debt holding you down, and the freedom that comes from realizing that you have money to spare every week.
+What an amazing feeling, having financial stability where you have no debt holding you down.
+Along with the freedom that comes from realizing that you have money to spare every week.
 Improve your health and happiness by improving your financial outlook – it isn’t as hard as you might think.

 I would love to know what strategies you have used to stop living paycheck to paycheck.
 Follow me on Facebook or comment below!